 These nutritional tips may help reduce symptoms:

 - Eliminate potential food allergens, including dairy, wheat (gluten), corn, soy, preservatives, and food additives.
-Your health care provider may want to test for food sensitivities.
+Your doctor may want to test for food sensitivities.

-- Eat antioxidant foods, including fruits (such as blueberries, cherries, and tomatoes), and vegetables (such as kale, spinach, and bell peppers).
+- Eat antioxidant foods, including fruits (such as blueberries and cherries), and vegetables (such as kale, spinach, and bell peppers).

 - Avoid refined foods, such as white breads, pastas, and sugar.

 - Eat fewer red meats and more lean meats, cold-water fish, tofu (soy, if no allergy) or beans for protein.